 This department includes all Pre-teacher Education Programs, including Early Childhood, and the College Experience and the Freshman Experience.

 The Department of History, Geography and Political Science introduces the student to the social sciences and to the methodology employed in the disciplines.
 More specifically, the department examines: 1) through its history classes, the past record of human existence; 2) through its geography classes, the study of humankind's relationship to its physical environment; and 3) through its political science classes, the study of political processes, institutions, and cultures.

 This program of study serves as a foundation for those students who need a broad, general liberal education, with the ultimate goal of transfer to another higher education institution.

 Kinesiology is the exploration of human movement and physical activity, including understanding how our bodies function during various motions and tasks.
 Through studying anatomy, physiology, psychology, and biomechanics, kinesiology aims to enhance sports performance, prevent injuries, and promote well-being through exercise.

 The Department of Psychology, Sociology, and Social Work has created programs of study designed for students who plan to transfer to a four-year institution to complete a baccalaureate degree.
 The degrees of study within the department include the Associate of Science degree in Psychology, Sociology/Anthropology, and Social Work.
-The foundation of the curricula is General Education, with courses that emphasize skill development in areas such as cultural diversity, research, human behavior, social problems, and service learning.
+The foundation of the curricula is General Education, with courses that emphasize skill development in areas such as research, human behavior, social problems, and service learning.
 The faculty continuously seeks ways to combine classroom knowledge with technology and hands-on experience which, in the long run, only produce knowledgeable students.